 The most effective case studies start with uncovering the client’s story.
 But getting clients to open up isn’t easy.
 We can help you make the one-to-one connections that get conversations started.
 For example, we can assist with moderating and interviewing clients to draw out the most relevant information and more compelling stories.

 Case study: A major technology company was building video case studies and needed the participants to be at ease in front of the camera so they could tell a compelling story.
-Because we knew the audience and topic so well, we stepped in behind the camera and were able to help participants feel comfortable enough to tell their story.
+Because we knew the audience and topic so well, we stepped in to help participants feel comfortable enough to tell their story.

 We used our moderation skills to open up participants and draw out not only emotion and passion, but facts as well.
 This resulted in videos that created a deeper connection with the subjects and subject matter, drawing viewers into the story and creating more compelling, convincing case studies.